 It connects to your PC/laptop through a proprietary 3-foot USB cable.
 It consists of two semi-circles: one is black while the other one has the silver color.
 These two halves are separated by an LED light which glows when this adapter is turned on.

 The bottom half of this adapter (the silver one) is flattened out in the middle to prevent it from rolling out on flat surfaces.
-The connector, which connects it to USB port of your PC, is also in this bottom half.
+The connector, which connects it to a USB port of your PC, is also in this bottom half.

-As eye catching this design may be, it’s bulkier and less portable than a traditional USB-stick like adapters.
+As eye-catching this design may be, it’s bulkier and less portable than a traditional USB-stick like adapters.

 Specs wise, this is an AC1900 USB adapter, and supports backward compatibility for 802.11a/b/g/n devices and has D-link’s services like SmartBeam (another name for beamforming) and WPA2 encryption etc.